From the Principals Office

 INTERMEDIATES (ages 3-4):

-Between ages three and four, children attempt to understand social situations, but often do so from an egocentric point of view.
+In the classroom: Between ages three and four, children attempt to understand social situations, but often do so from an egocentric point of view.
 They need adult guidance to help them navigate peer conflict and model appropriate friendship-making behaviors.
 Small group activities help children learn how to follow directions, take turns and develop friendships.

 At home: Ask your child about their friends and what games they played together.
 If he says, “Andrew didn’t play with me today.
 He’s mean,” you could say, “Andrew may have wanted to play a different game today.
 Maybe you can play together tomorrow.
 What does Andrew like to play?”